conmaol/maglocunus/notes.md

 13:20

 §1.
 AI will probably lead to a ‘bloodbath’ of entry-level white-collar jobs, within one to five years.
 AI can already do much of the work typically done by first-year associates at law, consulting and finance firms – repetitive document review and routine financial analysis; basic administrative tasks like coordination, scheduling and note-taking.
 CEOs are already investing heavily in AI-tools precisely in order to cut costs in this way.
-Policymakers in government will need to accept that this is coming and ‘handle it well’. \[[Axios interview](https://www.axios.com/2025/05/28/ai-jobs-white-collar-unemployment-anthropic)\]
+Policymakers in government will need to accept that this is coming and ‘handle it well’.
+The public will need to be informed. \[[Axios interview](https://www.axios.com/2025/05/28/ai-jobs-white-collar-unemployment-anthropic)\]

-- 19.50: Risks of AI misuse?
+19:50

+§2.
+Recent company-internal testing shows that AI models are getting ever harder to control.
+They have shown signs of writing special code to avoid being shut down, helping to carry out cyber attacks, and having the skills needed to create biological and other weapons.

+This is why explicit, extreme lab-testing is necessary and why the results need to be disclosed to the public, as with car manufacturing.
+If we don’t know what the prblems are, we can’t fix them.

+Policy-makers need to pay attention to this and help to regulate the technolgy across all AI companies.

+rral world: Claude was being used to write malicious code to carry out ransomware attacks against schools and government agencies (by jailbreaking the built-in guardrails); North Koreans were using Claude to sign up for fake jobs and avoid economic sanctions.

+We shut it down, and now defend against it, train it to be more resistant.

+We can’t prevent this tech being developed, and we can’t 100% prevent it from being abused.
+Best case: identify the abuse ASAP, and shut ot down, and share lessons with other companies, and then inform the public.

 - 23.55: specific example?
 - 25.20: Conscience?
 - 26.40: lessons learned on asymmetry of power and wealth?